nassiddharth/NagarroAssignment/README.md

 3) Rest-Assured Scenario for the Provied API.

 *********************** Necessary information *************
 Automation Framework created through Selenium, Appium & Rest-Assured with Java, Maven and TestNG.
+Framework developed in such a way, we can used it for both iOS and Android.
 All the necessary information are stored in the config.properties file under Resources folder.

 *How to run this project:
 1) Download or Clone the Project.